icp-hackathons/ic2P2ramp/README.md

 **icRamp** is a decentralized protocol combining the Internet Computer (ICP) with Ethereum and other EVM blockchains to facilitate onramping and offramping of digital assets.
 This protocol simplifies onramping and offramping digital assets with a secure, user-friendly platform, eliminating the need for centralized exchanges and reducing trust issues.

 Created for [ETH Prague 2024](https://devfolio.co/projects/icpramp-ca30), this project leverages multiple ICP canisters for enhanced functionality, including HTTPS outcalls, EVM RPC communication, and real-time exchange rate retrieval.
-For the associated EVM smart contracts used in the frontend and backend canisters, visit the [icRamp-contracts](https://github.com/reymom/ic2P2ramp-contracts) repository.
+For the associated EVM smart contracts used in the frontend and backend canisters, visit the [icRamp-contracts](https://github.com/reymom/icRamp-contracts) repository.
+The platform now also enables seamless Bitcoin transactions through its integrated Bitcoin canister, added for [Devcon’s ICP Hackerhouse](https://github.com/ICP-Hacker-House/Devcon_BKK).

+With this Bitcoin integration, users can now create Bitcoin-based orders alongside Ethereum and other EVM-based assets.
+The Bitcoin canister uses ICP’s threshold ECDSA signatures for secure transactions, allowing users to securely lock and unlock BTC funds without requiring an external wallet.
+To learn more about the EVM smart contracts that power these functionalities, visit the icRamp-contracts repository.

 ## Use Cases